Build a Positive Work Culture for Better Employee Retention

 When you put in the effort to create a great workplace culture, your company will gain many benefits, such as:

 Increasing your employee retention rates can save you money, too.
-When you have to replace an employee, it costs your company one half to two times their annual salary.
+When you have to replace an employee, it costs your company one-half to two times their annual salary.
 Contributing to these costs: the loss of productivity in the unfilled role, the hit to your existing employees’ morale, recruitment, onboarding, and any necessary training for the new employee.

 So, it makes sense to cultivate a positive company culture, and your efforts will pay dividends as you reduce costs while boosting revenues.
 Plus, your company will earn a reputation as a fantastic place to work, driving top talent your way without any extra effort on your part.